Shahriar-0/Computer-Architecture-Course-Projects-S2023/README.md

-# ca_uni
+# Computer Architecture Course Projects
-computer architecture uni
+Projects for the computer architecture course at Tehran university.
-mostly verilog